Skyguide: Locations

 Skyguide's main operating locations are its two operations centres, one next to Dübendorf Air Force Base in Wangen-Brüttisellen (near Zurich) and the other near Geneva Airport at Meyrin.
 The latter is also home to the company's administrative head office.
 The Wangen centre came into operation in February 2009.
-The centre is responsible for the airspace above German-speaking Switzerland, Lichtenstein, Western Austria and parts of Southern Germany.
+The centre is responsible for the airspace above German-speaking Switzerland, Liechtenstein, Western Austria and parts of Southern Germany.
 It is also home to the company's Aeronautical Information Services and to the Skyguide Training Center, which has two tower simulators and further facilities for the real-time training of air traffic controllers and other air navigation services personnel for both skyguide and foreign air navigation service providers.
 The premises also accommodate the peacetime operations centre and air surveillance center of the Swiss Air Force.

 Skyguide's Geneva centre is responsible for Western Swiss airspace, the airspace above the French Alps and part of Italian airspace on the border with France.

 Skyguide maintains further operations at Bern (Belp), Buochs, Grenchen, Lugano (Agno) and St. Gallen-Altenrhein regional airports and at numerous all-military or joint civil/military airfields.
 These include Alpnach, Dübendorf, Emmen, Locarno, Meiringen, Payerne and Sion.
 At Les Eplatures regional airport, the air traffic services have been delegated to the airport operator.